 In her Harry Potter universe, J. K. Rowling invented the “pensieve,” a clever device that allows people to live within other people’s memories.
 Its first appearance is in the fourth book of the series, where the protagonist stumbles upon it and realizes he’s watching a series of memories from before his time.

-This isn’t technically a flashback because the reader is seeing the memories unfold through Harry’s eyes, staying by his side in his present time.
+This isn’t technically a flashback because the reader is seeing the backstory unfold through Harry’s eyes, staying by his side in his present time.
 However, looking through the pensieve does everything a good flashback should: it reveals new information from the past that affects our understanding of the present and broadens what we know about the characters.
-The pensieve makes an appearance several more times throughout the series, each time offering new insight and depth into the cast of characters.
+The pensieve makes an appearance several more times throughout the series, each time offering new insight and depth into the plot.

 3. An Irish Country Girl, by Patrick Taylor

-This novel makes use of one of literature’s greatest and oldest flashback devices: storytelling.
+This novel makes use of one of literature’s greatest and oldest expository devices: storytelling.
 The protagonist, an elderly housekeeper, tells a group of children a story from her childhood.
-As her story begins, the reader is rooted firmly in the present moment.
+As she begins, the plot is rooted firmly in the present moment.
 The storyteller interacts with her setting and with the children around her, engaging in a dialogue on the page and enjoying the reactions of her audience.
 However, the narrative gradually slips away from the present and becomes immersed in the story she’s telling; the memory from the past comes to the forefront for the reader.

 This works a little like dual timelines, but instead of clearly distinguishing them through different sections of chapters, Taylor gives the past and present a dreamlike fluidity as the reader slips in and out of each one.